 You have been injured in an automobile accident, who pays the medical bills?

-The Fort Lauderdale accident attorneys at Lyons, Snyder & Collin, P.A., will help you navigate through your auto insurance policy, to ensure that your available benefits are clearly explained to you.
+Our personal injury attorneys will help you navigate through your auto insurance policy, to ensure that your available benefits are clearly explained to you.
 Your insurance will be responsible for 80% of your reasonable medical expenses related to the accident and 60% of your lost earnings subject to the limits of the coverage and any applicable deductible (or up to the specified policy limit).